sedeba19/Assessing-Wine-Excellence-Exploring-Predicting-and-Deployment/README.md

 # Assessing Wine Excellence: Exploring, Predicting, and Deployment

-Although I'm not well-versed in wine tasting, I am genuinely intrigued by the process of wine scoring.
-Over time, I've come to realize that certain wines are more enjoyable to me than others.
-Interestingly, my perception of a good wine seems to have little correlation with its price, brand, or country of origin.
-Even with some wines that bear impressive price tags, I've found them less than palatable.
-This sentiment holds true for wines from prestigious brands and those originating from regions like France or Argentina.
+I might not know much about wine tasting, but I'm genuinely fascinated by the concept of wine scoring.
+Over time, I've realized that some wines just click with me more than others.
+It's curious that my idea of a good wine doesn't always match its price, brand, or where it's from.
+Sometimes, even pricey wines disappoint me.
+This goes for fancy brands and wines from places like France or Argentina.

-In an effort to avoid the disappointment of unfinished wine bottles at dinners or gatherings, I've adopted a strategy of purchasing wines based on their scores.
-I'm aware that these scores are highly subjective in nature.
-A wine rating is essentially a judgment assigned by wine critics after evaluating a wine, encapsulating their overall impression of the wine.
-It's a personal assessment, often conveyed through a numerical rating.
+To dodge the letdown of leaving unfinished wine bottles after gatherings, I've started a trick.
+I pick wines based on their scores.
+I get that these scores are pretty personal.
+Wine experts rate wines based on their own feelings, often giving them a number.

-Although it's a bit subjective, I have to admit that choosing wines with high scores has worked well for me.
-But, I've noticed a downside: it means I'm only considering wines that have been scored.
-This limitation makes me wish I could find great wines from places that aren't reviewed by fancy critics, who can be pretty expensive.
+Confession time: I have to admit that this method of going for high-scored wines has worked out for me, even though it's a bit subjective.
+But there's a catch: I'm only considering wines that have been rated.
+This drawback makes me wish I could explore fantastic wines from places that aren't reviewed by fancy (and pricey) critics.

-This brings me to an intriguing question: Is there a systematic way to score wines?
-Could there potentially be an automated method for wine scoring?
+This got me thinking: Could there be a way to score wines more systematically?
+Is it possible to create an automated method for wine scoring?

+Stumbling upon a dataset has made me even more curious.
+I'm keen on figuring out how to connect my curiosity with what's in the dataset.
+The idea of building a model that could generate wine scores using the Physicochemical Properties data has really caught my attention.

 **Dataset and Features**